-We believe that the net proceeds from this offering will be sufficient to enable us to fund our operating expenses and capital expenditure requirements through at least the next months, including the completion of our three planned Phase 3 clinical trials for A-101 for the treatment of SK, the submission of our NDA to the FDA for the approval of A-101 for the treatment of SK in the United States and the completion of our planned Phase 2 clinical trials of A-101 for the treatment of common warts.
+We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements through at least the next 18 months, including the completion of our three planned Phase 3 clinical trials for A-101 for the treatment of SK, the submission of our NDA to the FDA for the approval of A-101 for the treatment of SK in the United States and the completion of our planned Phase 2 clinical trials of A-101 for the treatment of common warts.
 We have based this estimate on assumptions that may prove to be incorrect, and we could use our available capital resources sooner than we currently expect.